History of the nude in art: Latest trends

-As a reaction to informalist abstraction, a movement arose that recovered figuration, with a certain expressionist influence and with total freedom of composition.
-Although it was based on figuration, this did not mean that it was realistic, but that it could be deformed or schematized to the artist's taste.
+In response to informalist abstraction, a movement arose that recovered figuration, with a certain expressionist influence and a total freedom of composition.
+Although it was based on figuration, this did not mean it was realistic; it could be deformed or schematized to the artist's taste.
 The existentialist philosophy and its pessimistic vision of the human being had a decisive influence on the genesis of this style, and it was linked to the beat movement and the angry young men.
-One of its main exponents was Francis Bacon, an artist with a personal, solitary trajectory, alien to the avant-garde—in the 1930s, when he began to paint, he was rejected for not being surrealist or abstract.
-In 1944 he destroyed all his previous work, and began his most personal style with Three Studies of Figures at the Base of a Crucifixion, where he used a traditional medium, the triptych, to expose figures whose nudity is deformed, vulnerable, mocked, framed in unreal spaces, which resemble boxes that enclose the figures in an oppressive, anguished atmosphere.
+One of its main exponents was Francis Bacon, an artist with a personal, solitary trajectory, alien to the avant-garde—in the 1930s, when he began to paint, he was rejected for not being a surrealist or abstract artist.
+In 1944, he destroyed all his previous work.
+He began his most personal style with Three Studies of Figures at the Base of a Crucifixion, where he used a traditional medium, the triptych, to expose figures whose nudity is deformed, vulnerable, mocked, framed in unreal spaces, which resemble boxes that enclose the figures in an oppressive, anguished atmosphere.
 His nudes, both male and female, look like lumps of amorphous flesh, writhing and fighting a desperate struggle for existence.
 They have an oily consistency and a cadaverous pallor, accentuated by the artificial, bulb-like light, resembling butcher's meat rather than human flesh.
 A great lover of art—he often visited the Museo del Prado—he made versions of many works by Velázquez or Rembrandt.
 Other works of his are: Study for Crouching Nude (1952), Nude (1960), Reclining Figure (1966), etc.